Mastering The Art of Critical Thinking

 - Develop skills to stay connected to yourself and body while taking in information and communicating

 Joe Martino is the founder of Collective Evolution.
-At heart a philosopher, but in practice he has been an investigative journalist and teacher for over 15 years.
+At heart a philosopher, but in practice he has been a thought leader, writer and teacher for over 15 years.

-As a somatic specialist he has melded critical thinking with presence and embodiment to help people make sense of themselves and their external world.
+As a somatic practitioner he has melded critical thinking with presence and embodiment to help people make sense of themselves and their external world.
 Moving towards healing individual and collective trauma.

 Joe has helped to evolve the world of news/media by adding transformation and collective witnessing to the process.